 Steel cans and aerosols can be recycled into a variety of products including new cans, bicycle frames, pipes and train tracks.
 Both aluminium and steel can be recycled indefinitely without losing quality.

-Food waste collected from your brown caddy is taken to an anaerobic digestion facility operated by Biogen (link opens in new window).
+Food waste collected from your brown caddy is taken to an anaerobic digestion facility.

 Here, it is heated to a high temperature to remove bacteria and make it safe.
 It is placed in a sealed vessel where the mixture breaks down and the methane gases produced are collected.
 Electricity is generated from the methane gas collected, which is fed back to the national grid to supply local homes.

-The fertilizer produced is used on farmers' land; therefore all your waste food will be recycled and used for good purposes.
+The fertiliser produced is used on farmers' land; therefore all your waste food will be recycled and used for good purposes.

 Once your garden waste has been collected, our refuse vehicles take the accumulated material to local composting sites in Haynes and Toddington where it is raked into windrows for both air and heat treatment.

 This process gradually turns the material into a soil improver, which can then be used for agricultural purposes.